Theories of Development change and continuity in infancy, childhood, and Adolescence

 - Stage 3: In-between the ages of three and six, the child can learn how to control their impulses.
 If the child learns how to behave socially, then they can become more self-confident.

-- Stage 4: Children at the age of six starts going to school.
+- Stage 4: Children at the age of six start going to school.
 They make new friends and prepare for school activities.
 The social activities develop a sense of independence and competence among the child.

 - Stage 5: Adolescence is the period when the child tries to determine their identity.
 If the child does not participate in social skills, then they can remain uncertain about their roles in life which affects the overall development of the child.